Alizmn/twitter-express-backend/README.md

 }
 ```

-As a response, you can expect status of `200 OK` if it is successful or and detailed error message.
+As a response, you can expect status of `200 OK` if it is successful or detailed error message.
 Also it provides a token which by default is valid for 1 hour and keep you logged in.
 Example of successful response:

 ```javascript
 {